djrandhawa15/Markdown-Project-Working/docs/1 - basic-operations/index.md

 ## Conclusion

 !!! success "Ready for More"
-    You've now learned the basic operations in Obsidian!
-With these fundamentals, you're ready to move on to more advanced techniques.
+    With these fundamentals you have just learned, you're ready to move on to more advanced techniques.

-In the next section, we'll introduce you to the Zettelkasten method, which will transform how you manage knowledge and essentially help you build a "second brain" in Obsidian.
-This powerful approach will help you connect ideas and deepen your understanding of any subject.
+In the next section, we'll introduce you to the tips and tricks to utilizing obsidian's full potential.